What a Major Meta-Study Shows – And Why So Many People Are Getting Their Hands Dirty Again Right Now

 - and generally show better mental health

-The effects were evident regardless of whether they were small private gardens, community gardens or therapeutic gardening programs.
+The effects were evident regardless of whether it was small private gardens, community gardens, or therapeutic garden programs.

-The contact with soil, plants and natural growth processes alone seems to have a stabilizing effect.
+Simply the contact with soil, plants, and natural growth processes seems to have a stabilizing effect.

-Why soil and plants are so good for our brains
+Why earth and plants are so good for our brains

 Researchers see several reasons for this effect.